Decentralized Reliability Estimation for Low Latency Mixnets: Model and Problem Statement

-{\bf Network and routing policy.} We assume that the mixnet graph $G$ has a layered topology, i.e., $N=LW$ mix nodes are arranged in $L$ layers, with each layer having $W$ nodes -- a design that has been shown to offer better anonymity than other topologies~\cite{DLP-topology, sync-batching}.
-Mix nodes are selected from a pool of at least $N$ eligible nodes and assigned randomly to a layer for a time period (\emph{epoch}), with the node selection being refreshed every new epoch so that nodes rotate positions and underperforming nodes can be replaced.
-The set of $W_G$ gateways that act as interface between clients and the mixnet is assumed to remain relatively stable over time to minimize the need for clients to switch gateways with the change of epoch, though gateways may be replaced, e.g., if they have low popularity among clients or low reliability.
-Nodes in the first layer of the mixnet only accept packets from eligible gateways and clients only spend credentials with eligible gateways of their choice.
+{\bf Network topology and routing policy.} We assume for convenience that the mixnet graph $G$ has a layered topology, i.e., $N=LW$ mix nodes are arranged in $L$ layers, each containing $W$ nodes.
+Mix nodes are drawn from a pool of at least $N$ eligible nodes and are randomly assigned to layers at the start of each \textit{epoch}.
+Assignments are refreshed every epoch to rotate node positions and allow replacement of underperforming nodes.
+A set of $W_G$ gateways is assumed to remain stable across epochs to minimize the need for clients to switch gateways with the change of epoch.
+Clients spend credentials with eligible gateways to send traffic to the mixnet, as first-layer nodes only accept packets from gateways.
+Valid packet routes traverse one node per layer, with each hop chosen independently and uniformly at random among the $W$ nodes in the layer.
+Mix nodes in the last mixnet layer forward packets to their destination gateways.

-The routing policy is such that valid routes include one node per mixnet layer independently selected with probability $\frac{1}{W}$.
-The layers are ordered and valid packet routes traverse them in the same order: nodes in the first layer receive input packets from gateways and forward them to nodes in the second layer, who in turn forward them to the third layer.
-This is iterated until packets reach the nodes in the last ($L$-th) layer of the mixnet, at which point they are forwarded to their corresponding destination gateway.

-{\bf Blockchain and broadcast channel.} We assume that all nodes have access to a block\-chain setup that enables them to post transactions that are stored and available long term.
-Additionally, nodes can use a ``layer 2'' ephemeral broadcast channel that enables one-to-many information dissemination for information that only needs to be available for a limited time (e.g., a few epochs).
-Using this layer will be referred to as ``broadcasting.''
-Finally the blockchain can be used to draw randomness that all parties can receive, i.e., offers a randomness beacon.
+{\bf Blockchain and broadcast channel.} We assume the presence of a blockchain that stores transactions persistently and can be used to post public commitments.
+Additionally, a ``layer 2'' ephemeral broadcast channel enables one-to-many dissemination of information that need only be available temporarily (e.g., for several hours).
+We refer to publishing on this ephemeral layer as ``broadcasting.''
+Finally, the blockchain can be used to draw publicly verifiable randomness that all parties can receive, while being unknown to the adversary in advance.

 \ignore{